top of page

 Quick Example

-Think about the light coming from a torch.
-The torch is the starting point, and the light travels outwards in one direction, never ending.
-This beam of light is a good example of a ray in real life.
+Imagine the light coming out from the headlight of an auto-rickshaw.
+The headlight is the starting point, and the light travels outwards in one direction, never stopping.
+That beam of light is a good example of a ray.

 Worked Example